Amino acids - types, division, BCAA and EAA products

 Amino acids can be divided into three main groups:

-Exogenous amino acids (EAA and BCAA)
+Exogenous Amino Acids (EAA and BCAA)

-Exogenous amino acids are those that our body cannot synthesize on its own, so they must be supplied with food.
+Exogenous amino acids (essential) are those that our body cannot synthesize on its own, so they must be supplied with food.
 This group includes:

 - Leucine